Child and Teen Tobacco Use

 Tobacco use in middle school students

-The most recent numbers on tobacco use among U.S. middle school students come from a 2006 survey by the CDC.
+The most recent numbers on tobacco use among US middle school students come from a 2011 survey by the CDC.
+(Middle school includes children in grades 6, 7, and 8.)

-- About 10% of students reported using some form of tobacco -- cigarettes, spit or other oral tobacco, cigars, pipes, and flavored cigarettes like bidis or kreteks -- at least once in the past 30 days.
+- More than 7% of middle school students reported using some form of tobacco − cigarettes, spit or other oral tobacco, cigars, pipes, and flavored cigarettes like bidis or kreteks – at least once in the past 30 days.

-- About 6% of the students had smoked cigarettes, and 4% had smoked cigars.
-About 3% had used spit or other smokeless tobacco.
+- Over 4% of the students had smoked cigarettes, and 3.5% had smoked cigars.
+About 2% had used spit or other smokeless tobacco.
 Around 2% had smoked pipes and the same number had smoked bidis (about 2%).
 A little over 1% had smoked kreteks.

-- Boys (about 11%) were slightly more likely than girls (about 8%) to use some form of tobacco.
-Although girls were slightly more likely to smoke cigarettes, boys were more likely to use spit or other smokeless tobacco, bidis, kreteks, pipes, or cigars.
+- Boys (about 10%) were more likely than girls (about 7%) to use some form of tobacco.

 Tobacco use in high school students